|Glendive Police Department (non-emergency)||377-2364|

 - Never handle a dead snake.
 Reflex strikes with venom can occur for several hours after death

-In the event of a campus emergency, DCC will use different methods to disseminate emergency information and instructions.
-EventLink is the preferred method that DCC will use.
-All students and employees are required to register.
-You will have options of registering your cell phone, email address, Twitter and/or Facebook contact information.
-If you have not already signed up, please do so by going to EventLink.com.
+In the event of a campus emergency, DCC will use Squawker and the DCC email addresses assigned to personnel and students to disseminate emergency information and instructions.
+Squawker is the preferred method that DCC will use.
+All students and employees are encouraged to register for Squawker.
+You will have options of registering your cell phone and email address.
+If you have not already signed up, please do so by going to https://dccweb.wpengine.com/activities-and-events/squawker.
 All you need is an email account and internet access.

 The authority to declare a campus state of emergency rests with the College President or designee as follows: